-Writer and director Brooke Goldfinch was an ABC news reporter in her hometown of Sydney when she decided to drop everything and move to New York, to pursue her dream of becoming a filmmaker.
-She was a scholarship student in NYU’s prestigious graduate film program at Tisch School of the Arts, where she was taught by Spike Lee, Todd Solondz and many other notable professors.
+Brooke Goldfinch was an ABC news reporter in her hometown of Sydney when she moved to New York to pursue her ambition of becoming a filmmaker.
+She was a scholarship student in NYU’s prestigious graduate film program at the Tisch School of the Arts, where she was taught by Spike Lee, Todd Solondz and many other notable professors.

-Brooke was selected by actor and director James Franco to write and direct a segment of the compendium feature film The Color of Time, starring James Franco, Jessica Chastain, Mila Kunis and Henry Hopper.
-Based on the Pulitzer prize-winning poet CK Williams’ collection, The Color of Time is a poetic road trip through CK Williams’ life.
+Whilst at NYU, Brooke was selected by actor/director James Franco to write and direct a segment of the compendium feature film THE COLOR OF TIME, starring Jessica Chastain, Mila Kunis and Henry Hopper.
+The film was based on the Pulitzer prize-winning poet CK Williams’ collection.